-- Local MySQL - Remote server - 4.
-Select The InfluxDB-Grafana Server Plugin and fill in the required fields as indicated below. - (a) Specify the number of days of retention for your data. - (b) Specify the InfluxDB admin password (called root password in the InfluxDB documentation. - (c) Specify the database name (the default is lma). - (d) Specify the InfluxDB username and password. - (e) Specify the Grafana username and password. - 5.
-The plugin uses a MySQL database to store its configuration data, such as the dashboard templates. - (a) Select Local MySQL if you want to create the Grafana database using the MySQL server of the OpenStack control plane.
+- 4. Select The StackLight InfluxDB-Grafana Server Plugin and fill in the required fields as indicated below. - (a) Specify the number of days of retention for your data. - (b) Specify the InfluxDB admin password (called root password in the InfluxDB documentation). - (c) Specify the database name (the default is lma). - (d) Specify the InfluxDB username and password. - (e) To store the Write-Ahead-Log files in a temporary file storage instead of the disk, select Store WAL files in memory.
+This will improve performance but the data can be lost. - (f) Specify the Grafana username and password. - 5.
+The plugin uses a MySQL database to store its configuration data, such as the dashboard templates.

+- (a) Select Local MySQL if you want to create the Grafana database using the MySQL server of the OpenStack control plane.
 Otherwise, select Remote server and specify the fully qualified name or the IP address of the MySQL server you want to use. - (b) Specify the MySQL database name, username, and password that will be used to access that database. - 6.
 Select Enable TLS for Grafana if you want to encrypt your Grafana credentials (username, password).
 Then, fill in the required fields as indicated below.